TritonDataCenter/triton-docker-cli/README.md

 This is designed and tested for Linux and MacOS X.

-This code also requires [the Triton CLI tools](https://docs.joyent.com/public-cloud/api-access/cloudapi) and [a Triton account](https://docs.joyent.com/public-cloud/getting-started) on either the Triton Public Cloud (Joyent public cloud) or in a private cloud powered by Triton.
+This code also requires [the Triton CLI tools](https://docs.joyent.com/public-cloud/api-access/cloudapi) and [a Triton account](https://docs.joyent.com/public-cloud/getting-started) on either Triton public cloud (Joyent public cloud) or in a private cloud powered by Triton.

 Use of this software also requires [a Triton profile configured in the Triton CLI tool](https://docs.joyent.com/public-cloud/api-access/cloudapi#configuration).